 The Uniform Gate Instruction is supported and implemented by all members of the Governance Code and has the ultimate goal that for the 500,000 people in the Netherlands entering the construction sites it is clear which risks they should be aware of, which rules apply and which behavior is desirable.
 The new safety instruction was drawn up in collaboration with the Stichting Samenwerken Voor Veiligheid (SSVV), a joint venture of 22 (branch) organizations from the Dutch industry and responsible for the functioning of the VCA safety system.

-The new instruction is available digitally, can be followed online in the office or at home, and is an answer to the fragmentation that has arisen because larger construction companies developed their own port instruction over time.
+The new instruction is available digitally in the office or at home and is an answer to the fragmentation that has arisen because larger construction companies developed their own port instruction over time.
 As a result, employees of subcontractors and suppliers who enter construction sites of different main contractors must always follow a different gate instruction before they can start work.

-The Governance Code was started in 2014 by fourteen companies and organizations, consisting of ProRail, Rijksvastgoedbedrijf, Rijkswaterstaat, acta Safety Professionals, AKD, Ballast Nedam, BAM, Dura Vermeer, Heijmans, KIVI, Strukton, TBI, Unica, VolkerWessels, and shortly thereafter Van den Herik Sliedrecht.
-In the meantime, the number of members has grown to more than 70.
-The aim of the collaboration is to increase the safety level in the entire sector and to prevent incidents and accidents, by working in a structured manner on uniform and standardized rules, regulations, safety equipment and working methods.
+The Governance Code was started in 2014 by fourteen companies and organizations, consisting of ProRail, Rijksvastgoedbedrijf, Rijkswaterstaat, acta Safety Professionals, AKD, Ballast Nedam, BAM, Dura Vermeer, Heijmans, KIVI, Strukton, TBI, Unica, VolkerWessels and shortly thereafter Van den Herik Sliedrecht.
+In the meantime, the number of members has grown to more than seventy.
+The aim of the collaboration is to increase the safety level in the entire sector and to prevent accidents by working in a structured manner on uniform and standardized rules, regulations, safety equipment and working methods.

-The initiative to the Governance Code is a response to the sense of urgency that exist among members in order to continue improving safety in the construction industry.
-Recently, however, the Dutch Safety Board (OVV) concluded that sometimes, despite the improvements, the same problems return and that the construction sector does too little with its recommendations.
+The initiative of the Governance Code is to respond to the sense of urgency that exist among members for continuing safety improvements in the construction industry.
+Recently, however, the Dutch Safety Board (OVV) concluded that, despite the improvements, the same problems occaisionally return and that the construction sector does too little with its instructions.

-The sector recognizes these findings and will take concrete measures to further improve the safety culture in the construction sector.
-Not only rules, but also attitude and behaviour regarding safety must be improved, in particular because the final responsible parties of both clients and contractors show visible safety leadership.
-Secondly, it has been agreed that all parties involved in a construction project jointly bear the responsibility at all stages of the design, construction and operation.
+The sector recognizes these findings and will take concrete measures to further improve safety in the construction sector.
+In addition to the rules, attitute and behaviour regarding safety must also be improved, in particular because the final responsible parties of both clients and contractors show visible safety leadership.
+Moreover, it has been agreed that all parties involved in a construction project jointly bear the responsibility at all stages of the design, construction and operation.

 The introduction of the Uniform Gate Instruction is the first tangible example.
 Unambiguity increases the recognisability and applicability of safe working tools.
 Moreover, it contributes to a culture in which clients and contractors can address each other in equality.

-In addition to the Uniform Gateway Instruction a Report App will be introduced in the second half of 2018.
-This app allows employees to report unsafe situations on the construction site and with which managers are obliged to act immediately.
+In addition to the Uniform Gateway Instruction, a Report App will be introduced in the second half of 2018.
+This app allows employees to report unsafe situations on the construction site.
+Managers are obliged to act immediately on these reports.
 Sector-wide lessons can also be drawn from the reported situations and incidents.